Praveen1code/Machine-Learning-Projects/Quora Question pair Identification/readme.md

-Identify which questions asked on Quora are duplicates of questions that have already been asked. - This could be useful to instantly provide answers to questions that have already been answered. - The task is to predicting whether a pair of questions are duplicates or not.
+Identify which questions asked on Quora are duplicates of questions that have already been asked. - This could be useful to instantly provide answers to questions that have already been answered. - The task is to predict whether a pair of questions are duplicates or not.

+## Data:

+## Data Description:

+Data will be in a file Train.csv
+• Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
+• Size of Train.csv - 60MB
+• Number of rows in Train.csv = 404,290